 - Setting a reply to an email address

 - Create a custom footer to display standard information like remittance instructions

 There is no limit on the number of PDF templates.
 You can create as many as you desire.

 The Accounting Seed standard PDFs support light customization.
 The following activities can be done very easily:

 - Add/remove standard or custom fields to the header

 - Add/remove standard or custom fields to the lines

 - Change a field label

-To make any of the changes above you need be able to edit a basic HTML page.
+To make any of the changes above, you will need to be able to edit a basic HTML page.
 The Salesforce version of HTML is called Visualforce.
-You can make a copy of the Visualforce page you would like to edit and create a new PDF template with it.
+You can make a copy of the Visualforce page that you would like to edit and create a new PDF template.

 Salesforce based PDF generator